MCP

 get_symbol_metadata

-: Detailed symbol information
+: Detailed symbol informationget_all_tickers

-: Available trading symbols
+: Available trading symbolsget_intervals

 : Supported timeframes for historical data